bbulkow/FastLED-idf/README.md

 # FastLED-idf

+# TL;DR

+This port of FastLED 3.3 runs under the ESP-IDF development environment.
+Enjoy.

+# Why we need FastLED-idf

 The ESP32 is a pretty great package.
 It has two cores, 240Mhz speed, low power mode, wifi and bluetooth, and can be had in pre-built modules at prices between $24 ( Adafruit, Sparkfun ), $10 (Espressif-manufactured boards through Mauser and Digikey),